buildfoundation/mainframer/README.md

   * Name: use something meaningful, like `remote compileDebugUnitTestSources`.
   * Program: `bash`.
   * Parameters: `mainframer.sh ./gradlew compileDebugUnitTestSources mockableAndroidJar`
-(NOTE: Turning incremental kotlin compilation ON can lead to tests running issues.
-Build Cache and Minimum SDK tuning are OK.).
+(NOTE: Turning incremental kotlin compilation ON can lead to test run issues.
+Build Cache and Minimum SDK tunings are OK.).
   * Working directory: `$ProjectFileDir$`.
 2. Run required JUnit tests as usual.
-3. If tests are with configuration issues then run remote clean `mainframer.sh ./gradlew clean`, sync project locally and repeat step `2`.
+3. If tests are failing with configuration issues, run remote clean: `mainframer.sh ./gradlew clean`, then run Gradle sync locally and repeat step `2`.

 ### Pro: Any Android Studio / IntelliJ Configuration / Run from Terminal

 Looks like you got it, right?
+You can run any command on remote machine and grab its results to local one.

 We ❤️ IntelliJ because it allows you do things in ways you’d like them to be and then it’ll do its part: launch and install APK, run tests from compiled classes and so on.

 **Note to Android Developer Tools team and IntelliJ team**: please keep things as is so we can do crazy stuff like `mainframer`!